Upadhyay-Chaitanya/Compartment-Listing/README.md

 ## License

-MIT License — see (https://github.com/Upadhyay-Chaitanya/License.git)for details.
+MIT License — see Upadhyay-Chaitanya/License for details.

 ---